Hot Stocks to Watch in the U.S. and Canada

-Among the companies with shares expected to trade actively in Tuesday's session are Sprint Corp.
-(S), Pfizer Inc. (PFE), Under Armour Inc. (UAA), and Royal Caribbean Cruises Ltd. (RCL).
+Among the companies with shares expected to trade actively in Thursday's session are Avon Products Inc. (AVP), Aetna Inc. (AET), Hologic Inc. (HOLX), and Dish Network Corp.
+(DISH).

 Continue Reading Below